 The process is called automatic enrolment.
 This is because it is automatic for staff – they don't have to do anything to be enrolled into the pension scheme.
 But it is not automatic for an employer and there are several things that the employer has to do.

-LITRG summarise the main aspects of auto enrolment in their general guidance (including how the auto enrolment rules apply to those with part-time or casual staff) and link to more detailed guidance on The Pensions Regulator website, which includes their planning tool to help employers work out what to do and when.
+LITRG summarise the main aspects of auto enrolment in their guidance (including how the auto enrolment rules apply to those with part-time or casual staff) and link to more detailed guidance on The Pensions Regulator website, which includes their planning tool to help employers work out what to do and when.

 Other – other useful resources include payroll checklists, a payroll calendar, and a payroll data card.
 LITRG provide links to other information in areas outside of tax (for example employment law) and to more detailed, technical guidance on GOV.UK (which can sometimes be hard to find!) throughout the new section.

-The website also contains a comprehensive section on dealing with HMRC if you have additional needs or need extra support.
+Their website also contains a comprehensive section on dealing with HMRC if you have additional needs or need extra support.

 Becoming an employer is a big responsibility and may seem like a daunting prospect, but all LITRG’s material, when taken together, will hopefully provide you with sufficient background knowledge to help you feel confident in what you need to do and understand where to get further support if you need it.